Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Experiments and Results

-The MICCAI MUlti-DIffusion (MUDI) challenge \cite{pizzolato2020} aimed to identify an informative subset of $ C = \{500,250,100,50\} $ measurements from a densely sampled qMRI data set with $ \bar{C} = 1344 $ measurements, then use the subset to reconstruct the full data set i.e. $ Y := \bar{X} $.
-This reconstruction task first provides a generic challenge that tests the ability of an ED or FS algorithm to identify a subset with maximal information content.
-The MUDI data detailed in section~\ref{data_supplementaries:sec}, comes from a state-of-the art qMRI technique that acquires multiple MRI modalities simultaneously in a high-dimensional acquisition parameter space where $ A \subset \mathbb{R}^{6} $, underscoring the importance of ED, as adequately sampling this high-dimensional measurement space in a time budget that is realistic in clinical settings is difficult \cite{slator2021}.
-We consider two experiments that highlight the benefits of JOFSTO in this paradigm.
+\textbf{Best Performance on qMRI Challenge Data} The Multi-Diffusion Challenge \cite{pizzolato2020} aimed to identify an informative subset of data, from which to reconstruct the original full dataset $ X_{\bar{D}} $ (i.e. $ Y = X_{\bar{D}} $) which had $ \bar{C} = 1344 $ measurements.
+This task provides a generic challenge that tests the ability of an experimental design or supervised feature selection algorithm to identify a subset with maximal information content.
+As discussed in section~\ref{related_work:sec}, neither classical Fisher matrix nor Bayesian experimental design approaches can perform this task.
+Data are brain scans of five human subjects, which were acquired from a state-of-the-art technique that acquires multiple MRI modalities simultaneously in a high-dimensional space where $ \textbf{d}^{i} \in \mathbb{R}^{6} $.
+Thus experimental design is important, as sampling in a time budget realistic in clinical settings is difficult \cite{slator2021}.
+The first experiment follows \cite{blumberg2022} which has the best performance on the data and table~\ref{mudi_all_1:table} shows TADRED outperforms this approach.
+We also show TADRED outperforms the supervised feature selection baselines in appendix~\ref{additional_results:sec}.
+All details are in appendix~\ref{mudi_data:sec}.

-The first experiment follows the setting in \cite{blumberg2022}, which has state-of-the-art performance on the data, table~\ref{mudi_all_1:table} shows results, confirming that JOFSTO improves over the state-of-the-art.
-The second experiment compares JOFSTO with the state-of-the-art techniques in supervised FS in the settings of the original challenge, and table~\ref{mudi_all_2:table} shows that JOFSTO outperforms these techniques.